Cirkit Designer Logo

 Q: What is the maximum output power of the TDA2822M?

-A: The maximum output power is 1W per channel at 8Ω load with a supply voltage of 6V.
+A: The maximum output power is 1W per channel when driving an 8Ω load at a supply voltage of 6V.

 Q: Can I use the TDA2822M with a 3.3V power supply?

-A: Yes, the TDA2822M can operate with a supply voltage as low as 1.8V, making it compatible with 3.3V systems.
+A: Yes, the TDA2822M can operate with a supply voltage as low as 1.8V, making it suitable for 3.3V systems.

 Q: How do I reduce noise in my circuit?

-A: Use decoupling capacitors near the power supply pins and ensure proper grounding to minimize noise.
+A: Use decoupling capacitors near the power supply pins and ensure proper grounding.
+Additionally, keep input signal wires short to minimize interference.

 This concludes the documentation for the TDA2822M amplifier.
 For further assistance, refer to the manufacturer's datasheet or contact DAOKI support.